feeds an individual for 1 month

 can fund the arrest of a trafficker

-We've provided COVID-19 relief aid to individuals and that number is growing every day.
+We've approved COVID-19 relief aid to individuals and that number is growing every day.

 Love Justice staff is responding to COVID-19 around the globe.
 For updates from our founder regarding our response, click here.
 We are currently working to bring relief to vulnerable people in 17 countries around the world.
 Some of the countries where we are working are not specifically named for the safety and security of our staff.